el-pol/coding-test/README.md

 In the API response, the image sources did not exist.
 I have written the query as I would if the sources were valid, but you will see console errors and empty placeholders where the images are supposed to be.
 I have included a comment in `ProductGrid.tsx` as to how to display with a mock test image.

+This app is **not supported in IE11**.
+It was not specified in the requirements.
+If needed, polyfills should be added for `fetch`, `es6` among others.

 ## Usage

 You will have to run `yarn install`.
 To run the development version, run `yarn start`.
 To run the tests, run `yarn test`.
 You can also build a production-ready app by running `yarn build`.
 If you use NPM, replace `yarn` with `npm run`.